Traceton/next-generator/README.md

 # :rocket: next-generator
- Your Next.js route, model, and page generator.
+## Your Next.js route, model, and page generator.
+CRUD more quickly.
+(Create-Read-Update-Delete)

-### next-generator is a simple npm package for people using Nextjs, mongoose(mongoDb), and tailwind for their project.
+### next-generator is a extremely easy to use npm package for people using Nextjs, mongoose(mongoDb), and tailwindCss(optional) for their project.

-#### next-generator can generate a working express server, with Create Read Update and Delete routes, a mongoose model, and a .rest file to test your routes.
-Or generate individual components as needed.
+#### next-generator Helps working with crud functions quicker in your next.js project.

 #### ❓ Using nodejs, express, and mongoose?
 Check out node-treker on github or npm for a similar package to this one.